adus/portal-documentation/documentation/travel-time.md

 The average travel time is the same as travel time calculated at the 50 percentile over the user selected reliability weeks.

 _Sample Count_
-Sample counts show the number of samples used to calculate travel time.

-_Average Sample Count_
+Data used to calculate travel time on freeways comes from readings taken every 20 seconds from loop detectors.
+Data used to calculate travel times from arterials generally comes from bluetooth detectors and taken each time a car is detected, suggesting travel times along arterials might be less precise due to this method.
+Sample counts show the number of samples used to calculate travel time for each week.
+Travel time calculated with sample counts less or equal to 30 (and indicated with a red color) is less than ideal.
+Travel time calculated with sample counts great than 30 and less than 50 is acceptable.
+And travel times calculated with sample counts greater than 50 is best.
+There is also an option to see the average sample count for all four weeks.

 _Download_